webplatform/docs-wpd/Community/Meetings/General/2014/0513_raw_mtg_notes/index.md

 ...could just swap purple and red from current colour scheme

-<@renoirb> +1 on colors choice to Jen.
+&lt;@renoirb&gt; +1 on colors choice to Jen.
 BTW, I like the color choice anyway

 julee: we can always do something, then adjust based on feedback

-<@renoirb> Anyway, we aren't stuck on old IE versions so text and colors
-won't need images
+&lt;@renoirb&gt; Anyway, we aren't stuck on old IE versions so text and colors won't need images

 shepazu: work on the design and layout first, changing colours later is easy

-jensimmons: worried about terms "coming later" is problematic, suggests that people shouldn't work on this
+jensimmons: worried about terms &quot;coming later&quot; is problematic, suggests that people shouldn't work on this

-AmeliaBR: "not started" might be confusing on an unreviewed import page
+AmeliaBR: &quot;not started&quot; might be confusing on an unreviewed import page

-* renoirb just thought about "needs some love"
+* renoirb just thought about &quot;needs some love&quot;

-<@renoirb> +1 "needs work"
+&lt;@renoirb&gt; +1 &quot;needs work&quot;

-shepazu:  "needs work"
+shepazu:  &quot;needs work&quot;

-<@renoirb> q+
+&lt;@renoirb&gt; q+

-jensimmons:  "needs work" is good, since it encourages contribution
+jensimmons:  &quot;needs work&quot; is good, since it encourages contribution

 shepazu:  sounds good for now, this isn't hard to change later

 ...given the prominence, is it clear that status refers to article not specs

-AmeliaBR:  example text box was "This article is..." but that's lost in graphic examples
+AmeliaBR:  example text box was &quot;This article is...&quot; but that's lost in graphic examples

 renoirb: although we want to move warnings out of the way for good content,